In this chapter:

 Measles is transmitted by airborne spread as well as direct contact with infectious droplets.
 It is one of the most highly communicable of all infectious diseases, with an approximate basic reproductive number of 12–18 in high-income countries (see section 1.2.1).
 There is a prodromal phase of two to four days with fever, conjunctivitis, coryza and Koplik’s spots on the buccal mucosa.
 The characteristic maculopapular rash classically appears first behind the ears on the third to seventh day, spreads over three to four days from the head and face, over the trunk to the extremities.
 It lasts for up to one week.
 The patient is most unwell during the ﬁrst day or two after the appearance of the rash.

 The incubation period is about 10 days, but may be 7–18 days, from exposure to onset of fever, and about 14 days, but may be 7–21 days, from exposure to onset of rash.
-Measles is highly infectious from five days before to five days after rash onset, counting the day of rash onset as day one.
+Measles is highly infectious from four days before to four days after rash onset, counting the day of rash onset as day zero.
 Incubation may be longer in those given IG after exposure or in infants with residual maternal antibody and can present as a modified, attenuated measles with a mild prodrome and a sparse discrete rash of short duration.

 Complications are common, occurring in 10 percent of cases, and include otitis media, pneumonia, croup and diarrhoea.
 Encephalitis has been reported in 1 in every 1,000 cases, of whom some 15 percent die and a further 25–35 percent are left with permanent neurological damage.
 Other complications of measles include bronchiolitis, sinusitis, myocarditis, corneal ulceration, mesenteric adenitis, hepatitis and idiopathic thrombocytopenic purpura (ITP or immune thrombocytopenia).